glouppe/info8010-deep-learning/lecture10.md

 class: middle

 .italic[Case 1].
-First assisted driving fatality in May 2016: Perception system mistook trailer's white side for bright sky.
+First assisted driving fatality in May 2016: The car's perception system mistook a white truck for the bright sky, and thus did not apply the brakes.

 .grid[
 .kol-2-3[.center.width-100[![](figures/lec10/crash.png)]]